amcpherson/remixt/README.md

 | Inversion (Breakpoint A) |              +               |              +                |
 | Inversion (Breakpoint B) |              -               |              -                |

+The script `tools/create_segments.py` can be used to generate a regular segmentation of the genome, augmented with additional segment boundaries at break ends of rearrangement breakpoints.

+Generate segment file `$segments` from breakpoint file `$breakpoints` using a default segment length (see `remixt.defaults`) as follows:

+    python tools/create_segments.py $ref_data_dif \
+        $breakpoints $segments

 ### Step 1 - Importing the Data

 The first step in the process is to import the relevant concordant read data from each bam file into a ReMixT specific format.
 This is accomplished using the `pipeline/extract_seqdata.py` script, which should be applied independently to each input file.